 The increased prevalence of corrosion in the diesel infrastructure was first noticed in 2007, shortly after the introduction of ULSD (Ultra Low Sulfur Diesel) biodiesel blends.
 In 2016, the EPA published it's research results, which found 83% of storage tanks have moderate to severe corrosion.
 Corrosion has continued since 2016, do 100% of storage tanks now have moderate to severe corrosion?

-The fuel is acidifying, and is corroding the injectors and tanks in emergency backup generators, increasing the risk of failure during a real emergency.
+The fuel is acidifying, and is corroding emergency backup generator injectors and storage tanks, increasing the risk of failure during a real emergency.

 The cost of corrosion is immense.
 The lifecycle of tanks is reduced, normally tanks last for 30 to 40 years, now tanks have been replaced in as little as 10 years.
 The cost of removing and replacing these storage tanks is huge.
 The increased corrosion is affecting all parts of the diesel infrastructure, piping, fittings and seals, so environmental damage, and cleanup liability, is increasing.

 Emergency generators are at risk, as acidified fuel corrodes the injectors.
+In addition, micelles are water droplets encased by surfactants, in this form traditional filters cannot contact the water, so micelles are bypassing these filters, entering the engine, and damaging injectors.
 A generator failure during an emergency will have a major impact on the public's health and safety, and on business operations.

 Micelles facilitating corrosion crisis